lndecastro/AI4EL/tempBook5/Class2_Daily_Assistant.md

 In our next class, we step into the creative side of AI.
 You will:

-- Generate **images** from text descriptions for personal and professional use.
+- Generate and manipulate **images** from text descriptions for personal and professional use.
 - Build **AI-assisted presentations** in minutes.
 - Experiment with **AI music** tools and **AI avatars**.
 - Learn the copyright and ethical considerations that come with creative AI tools.